Where can I find the software for download?

 showsupport command-line utility is executed as the pronghorn process user.
 Use the following steps to generate the output:

 SSH to your Itential host and login as the pronghorn process user.

 Execute the following commands.

 showsupportfile to your Service Desk Ticket.

 How do I generate a blueprint for my environment?

-Alternately, use the Copy Blueprint to Clipboard button and paste the contents in the Blueprint Output field on your support ticket.
+Alternately, use the Copy option to paste the contents in the Blueprint Output field on your support ticket.

 Always include the contents of the Blueprint when you open ISD support tickets.